fyodordev/dotfiles/.config/README.md

 Goto the bare repo folder and open the `config` file.
 Add `fetch = +refs/heads/*:refs/remotes/origin/*` below the url line from remote.

-### System time sync

-Start/enable `systemd-timesyncd` which should come with systemd by default.
-The configuration resides in `/etc/systemd/timesyncd.conf` and should already include some sensible defaults.
-If running dual boot make sure to set Windows to UTC mode.

 ### Other